flashbots/suave-specs/specs/rigil/README.md

 The Rigil testnet is initially focused on a specific set of actors:

 1. **Developers** - create smart contracts on SUAVE Chain that define rules for MEV applications like orderflow auctions and block building.
 Smart contracts deployed by developers can call special *precompiles* to request confidential computation.
 2. **Users** - send requests/transactions to SUAVE.
 Such transaction can include confidential data.
-3. **Proposers/Sequencer** - extend another blockchain with a new block.
+3. **Proposers/Sequencers** - extend another blockchain with a new block.
-4. **Builders** - can be implemented as smart contracts inside Suave.
-In the Rigil Tesnet, Suave submits bundles to several external builders.
+4. **Block Builders** - can be implemented as smart contracts inside Suave.
+In the Rigil Tesnet, Suave has the capability to submit bundles to several external builders to help transaction inclusion during early stages of development.
+5. **Auctions** - L1 Transactions, EIP 712 signed messages, UserOps, the right to update an oracle, and more can be programmably auctioned and utilize privacy primitives.

 ## Architecture